lammps/lammps/doc/src/Examples.rst

 be quickly post-processed into a movie using commands described on the :doc:`dump image <dump_image>` doc page.

-Animations of many of the examples can be viewed on the Movies section of the `LAMMPS web site <lws_>`_.
+Animations of many of the examples can be viewed on `the Movies section of the LAMMPS web site <lwsmov_>`_.

 There are two kinds of sub-directories in the examples folder.
 Lower case named directories contain one or a few simple, quick-to-run